AntonioNoack/RemsEngine/README.md

 - libraries can be added just like in IntelliJ IDEA

 ### Web (HTML5, WASM, WebGL)

+*Note: this is currently broken when using 3d as of 17th March 2024*

 My JVM->WASM translation is a little slow at the moment, unfortunately.
 It's fast enough for simple games though.
 Lots of things haven't been implemented or are half-baked, so be cautious and don't expect too much (e.g., image loading